The examination (the "ABPI Exam") is administered by the ABPI Director of Examinations. Contact details are given at the end of this document.

 26. The ABPI Chief Examiner is an independent appointment and will consider appeals in relation to questions on which the answer is not correct or clear, or there is something wrong with the questions put in the exam, or facts recorded in the learning manuals.

-27. It is important that Candidates tell the Invigilator of the exam or contact the ABPI Head of Education and Exam as soon as possible afterwards to raise concerns about exam questions.
+27. It is important that Candidates tell the Invigilator of the exam or contact the ABPI Director of Examinations as soon as possible afterwards to raise concerns about exam questions.
 ABPI encourages openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 The ABPI will treat all disclosures seriously and will investigate as appropriate, where possible with confidentiality respected.

-28. The ABPI Head of Education and Exam will carry out an initial assessment to determine the scope of the investigation.
+28. The ABPI Director of Examinations will carry out an initial assessment to determine the scope of the investigation.
 They will communicate with all affected parties to give an indication of how ABPI proposes to deal with the matter.
 You may be required to attend additional meetings to provide further information about the complaint circumstances.

-29. The Head of Education & Exam will present such reasons in a report to the ABPI Chief Examiner who will decide how to rule.
+29. The Director of Examinations will present such reasons in a report to the ABPI Chief Examiner who will decide how to rule.
 Candidates who need to appeal on the basis of medical reasons or other extenuating circumstances should follow the procedure set out at point 8 above.

-30. Having received the ABPI Head of Education & Exam's report, the ABPI Chief Examiner might decide to prescribe any or all the following sanctions:
+30. Having received the ABPI Director of Examinations' report, the ABPI Chief Examiner might decide to prescribe any or all the following sanctions:

 31. Appeals from this decision by the ABPI Chief Examiner to the ABPI Exam Appeal Board will only be considered on the basis set out below under the sub-heading "Second-line Appeal".